PKU-RL/MGPO/README.md

 ## Online Adaptation with Prompt Optimization
 Test the policy on MazeRunner-15 using MGPO-UCB as an example: run `python prompt_tuning_ucb.py --env mazerunner --dataset_path 'dataset/mazerunner-d15-g4-4-t64-multigoal-astar.pkl' --max_prompt_len 5 --K 64 --max_ep_len 64 --load-path 'model_saved/gym-experiment-xxx/prompt_model_mazerunner_iter_4999' --task -1 --max_test_episode 100`, where `--load-path` is the model checkpoint dir.

-Test scripts for all environments with MGPO-Random, MGPO-UCB, and MGPO-BPE are listed in `test.sh`.
+Test scripts for all environments with MGPO-explore, MGPO-UCB, and MGPO-BPE are listed in `test.sh`.
 Results are saved in `eval_results/`.

 ## Using Your Own Environment & Dataset